RoshinPrasad/RoshinPrasad/README.md

 ### Hi there 👋, my name is **Roshin Prasad**
-#### Full Stack Developer
+#### React Full Stack Developer
 #### Find me on the following platform [[Instagram]](https://www.instagram.com/alchemist.dev)

 [Portfolio](https://roshinprasad.netlify.app/) <-click Here

 As a self-taught developer, I am passionate about exploring the rapidly evolving field of technology.
 With each new project, I am inspired to push my skills further and learn more about the latest trends and developments.
 My curiosity drives me to experiment with new technologies, keeping me up-to-date with the latest tools and techniques.
 I am always eager to take on new challenges and opportunities, as they provide me with the chance to grow and develop as a developer.
 My love for technology and my dedication to my craft make me a valuable asset to any team.

-Skills: NODE / EXPRESS / MongoDB / FIREBASE-DB / Cloudinary-DB / MySQL-DB / REACT-Js / JavScript / HTML5 / CSS / BOOTSTRAP
+Skills: JavScript / REACT-Js / Tailwind CSS / HTML5 / CSS / BOOTSTRAP / NODE / EXPRESS / MongoDB / GIT / AWS / NoSql-DB / MySQL-DB /
 <h3 align="left">Languages and Tools:</h3>
 <p align="left">
   <a href="https://developer.mozilla.org/en-US/docs/Web/HTML" target="_blank" rel="noreferrer">